 Gaslighting is one of those terms we hear about so often these days that we can start to forget how serious it really is.
 In addition to this, while there’s a lot of discussion about gaslighting by politicians and romantic partners, it’s nothing but crickets when it comes to Mom.
 It’s as if we’re supposed to believe that mothers are somehow incapable of gaslighting.
 If only that were the case.

 Gaslighting is a form of emotional manipulation that checks all the boxes for emotional abuse.
 And as you already know if you’ve been part of our community for any amount of time, emotional abuse is not a “lesser” form of abuse.
 It’s actually just as problematic as any other kind of abuse.
 Abuse doesn't need to leave a bruise or cause a visible scar to be abuse.
 Abuse is abuse.
 If your mom is gaslighting you, you need to take that seriously.
 Robin Stern says it so well when she says, "Targets of gaslighting are manipulated into turning against their cognition, their emotions, and who they fundamentally are as people."

 "That never happened."

 "I'd never say something like that."

-Your identity isn’t everything, but it makes up a heck of lot of what makes you the unique, wonderful, amazing person that you are.
-Your mom shouldn’t just tolerate your identity.
-She should cherish you fully for who you are!
+Your identity isn’t everything, but it makes up a heck of a lot of what makes you the unique, wonderful, amazing person that you are.
+Your mom shouldn’t just tolerate you.
+She should cherish you for who you are!
+This means:

 If you're gay, your mom should cherish that about you.